 The Illinois law states that the purchaser may not file an eviction action against the occupant of the mortgaged real estate until 90 days after a notice of intent to file the action has been properly served upon the occupant.

-The purchaser may not file an eviction action against a bona fide lease holder until 90 days prior to the end of the lease, up to one year.
+The purchaser may not file an eviction action against a bona fide leaseholder until 90 days before the end of the lease, up to one year.

 A lease or tenancy shall be considered bona fide if:

 - The mortgagor or the child, spouse, or parent of the mortgagor under the contract is not the tenant;

 - The lease or tenancy was the result of an arm's length transaction; and